alansantosmg/techTips/drafts/movingNotesToGithub.md

 Some vscode extensions are mandatory:

 - **Markdown All in one**.
 It's a swarm knife.
-It can be used to format text and code following the Mardown notation, leaving me about boring tasks like create lists, tables and TOCs (Table of Contents).
+It can be used to format text and code following the Markdown notation, leaving me about boring tasks like create lists, tables and TOCs (Table of Contents).
 - **Markdown Lint**.
-This extension helps me to check the markdown sintax of my documents.
+This extension helps me to check the markdown syntax of my documents.
-- **Mardown Preview**.
+- **Markdown Preview**.
 This is a good extension to get affordable document previews.
-It's possibile to create standalone and synced document previews.
+It's possible to create standalone and synced document previews.
 - **Song txt**.
 It's used to create guitar tablatures.

 When I'm only with the cellphone, I still using OneNote.
 It's especially useful taking notes on the road or while I'm talking to someone.
 Later the notes are converted to markdown files if necessary.

 I can clone myNotes repo on windows or linux without necessary stay connected all time.
 When I have doubts about certain contents it's possible to use git branches.
-I also can reuse pieces of my contents to create new documents like blog entries or a post in a social media, without leave the vscode (getting more information value).
+I also can reuse pieces of my content to create new documents like blog entries or a post in a social media, without leave the vscode (getting more information value).
 At last, using the github app, I can access all my notes from my cell or any other device.